kubedb/docs/docs/guides/percona-xtradb/scaling/horizontal-scaling/cluster/index.md

 sample-pxc       8.0.26    Ready    2m36s
 ```

-Let's check the number of replicas this database has from the PerconaXtraDB object, number of pods the statefulset have,
+Let's check the number of replicas this database has from the PerconaXtraDB object, number of pods the petset have,

 ```bash
 $ kubectl get perconaxtradb -n demo sample-pxc -o json | jq '.spec.replicas'